m417z/ntdoc/descriptions/rtlcreateheap.md

 ### Commit

-How meny bytes should be commited.
+How many bytes should be committed.
 If `Reserve` is greater than zero, `Commit` must be less or equal to `Reserve`.

 ### Lock